Citation, DOI, disclosures and article data

-Eventually, remodelling of the bone takes place, restoring its normal cortical structure depending on load distribution.
+Eventually, remodeling of the bone takes place, restoring its normal cortical structure depending on load distribution.
 This is an ongoing process that may last for several years.
-In children, remodelling occurs faster than in adults and may compensate for malunion to some degree.
+In children, remodeling occurs faster than in adults and may compensate for malunion to some degree.

 Average healing times of common fractures